liqotech/liqo/docs/installation/install.md

 * `--reserved-subnets`: the list of **private CIDRs to be excluded** from the ones used by Liqo to remap remote clusters in case of address conflicts, as already in use (e.g., the subnet of the cluster nodes).
 The Pod CIDR and the Service CIDR shall not be manually specified, as automatically included in the reserved list.
-* `--enable-ha`: whether to enable the support for **high-availability of the Liqo gateway**, starting two replicas (in an active/standby configuration) to ensure no cross-cluster connectivity downtime in case one of the replicas is restarted.

 ## Install with Helm